JJohnson-infosec/Body-of-Work/README.md

 # Body-of-Work
 UCB Cybersecurity Works

-#view in RaW to avoid formatting errors!!
+# View in RAW to avoid formatting errors

 Automated ELK Stack =Deployment
 The files in this repository were used to configure the network depicted below.